 Suspected cancer clusters can cause a great deal of concern and confusion in a community.
 It’s very important that government agencies keep members of the community informed from the start of and throughout the investigation.
 This should include giving people a realistic idea of what may or may not be found.

-Random patterns can form a cluster: Even if the number of cases in an area is higher than expected, it still may not be caused by a single factor or exposure.
+Random patterns can form a cluster: Even if the number of cases in an area is higher than expected, it still might not be caused by a single factor or exposure.
 More cancer cases in the United States are expected in large population centers or in places where the population tends to be older.
 But even so, for the most part, cancer cases in the United States are spread randomly across the country.

 Random patterns are the most common reason for a cancer cluster with no identified cause.